2025 Speakers

 Jimmy Goodrich

 Jimmy Goodrich is a Senior Advisor for Technology Analysis at the RAND Corporation and a Nonresident Fellow at the University of California Institute on Global Conflict and Cooperation (IGCC).
 Previously, he served as the Vice President for Global Policy at the Semiconductor Industry Association (SIA), where he led initiatives on supply chain management, international trade, export controls, global market research, and China policy.
-Jimmy holds a bachelor's degree in Comparative Politics and East Asian Studies from Ohio University and is professionally fluent in Mandarin.
+Jimmy holds a B.A. in Comparative Politics and East Asian Studies from Ohio University and is professionally fluent in Mandarin.

 Cvic Innocent

 Dr. Cvic Innocent is ex-NASA and brings extensive expertise in deep tech, hard tech, and prototype development for technologies deemed nationally critical, spanning over 16 years.
 As the General Partner of Frankenbuild Ventures, or F(v) for short, Cvic invests in hard tech (& hardware-enabled AI), focusing on deep tech sectors with high barriers to entry, including space dual-use, blue economy, infrastructure, and green energy.
 She is an EiR at Blue Institute Labs, a member of Syndicate 708, and prior to establishing F(v), she served as an Investment Chair for Erez Capital, and as a Venture Partner with a focus on secondaries in 1435 Capital.
 Notably, Dr. Innocent recently gave a technical opinion at the United Nations (Feb 2025), is listed as 1 of 25 national, women-led firms by Recast Capital & Pivotal Ventures, was runner-up for the 2024 Boston Investor-of-the-Year (StartupBoston), was a 2022 Woman of Optics (SPIE), and is a 2019 Chan-Zuckerberg Initiative Awardee.
+Cvic holds a Ph.D. from Cornell University.

 Sahar Hafeez

-Sahar Hafeez is a partner at Pillsbury Winthrop Shaw Pittman LLP, where she advises clients in the minerals, semiconductor, nuclear energy, and manufacturing sectors on international trade and national security issues, including export controls, investment security, data privacy, and OFAC sanctions.
+Sahar Hafeez is a senior counsel at Pillsbury Winthrop Shaw Pittman LLP, where she advises clients in the minerals, semiconductor, nuclear energy, and manufacturing sectors on international trade and national security issues, including export controls, investment security, data privacy, and OFAC sanctions.
 She previously served as Director for International Economics at the White House National Security Council and as a senior advisor at the U.S. Department of Commerce’s International Trade Administration and Bureau of Industry and Security.
 Sahar holds a J.D. and a B.A. from the University of California, Irvine.

 Perri Adams

 Perri Adams is a Program Manager at DARPA’s Information Innovation Office (I2O), where she leads research in vulnerability discovery, secure software development, and cyberspace automation.
 Prior to this role, she served as a technical advisor within DARPA and supported R&D initiatives at Boeing and Two Six Technologies.
 A long-time participant and organizer of cybersecurity Capture the Flag (CTF) competitions, including DEF CON CTF, she is also a frequent speaker and contributor to organizations like Lawfare, the Carnegie Endowment, and Georgetown’s CSET.
-Perri holds a BS in Computer Science from Rensselaer Polytechnic Institute.
+Perri holds a B.S. in Computer Science from Rensselaer Polytechnic Institute.

 Anjana Rajan